pxllbt/Better-Recast/README.md

-# Better Recast — GPU Screen Recording plugin for Omarchy Quattro
+# Better Recast — GPU Screen Recording Plugin for Omarchy

 GPU-accelerated screen recording for the Omarchy shell, backed by [gpu-screen-recorder](https://git.dec05eba.com/gpu-screen-recorder/about/) with